coq/coq/doc/sphinx/addendum/type-classes.rst

 .. cmd:: Existing Instance {+ @ident} [| priority]

-   This commands adds an arbitrary list of constants whose type ends with an applied type class to the instance database with an optional priority.
+   This command adds an arbitrary list of constants whose type ends with an applied type class to the instance database with an optional priority.
 It can be used for redeclaring instances at the end of sections, or declaring structure projections as instances.
 This is